simonccc/kopsrox/README.md

 - s3 service required

 # FAQ
-__can I use debian as a base image?__
+__can I use debian as a base image vs ubuntu?__

-_Had to switch from debian due to some problem with it adding another discovered interface which was dhcp and caused some network problems_
+_I Had to switch from debian due to some problem with it adding another discovered interface which was dhcp and caused some network problems_